jlpteaching/ECS154B/lab2/lab2.md

 # Single cycle CPU design

 Below is a diagram of the single cycle DINO CPU.
-This diagram includes all of the necessary data path wires and muxes.
+This diagram includes all of the necessary data path wires and MUXes.
 However, it is missing the control path wires.
-This figure has all of the muxes necessary, but does not show which control lines go to which mux.
+This figure has all of the MUXes necessary, but does not show which control lines go to which MUX.
 **Hint**: the comments in the code for the control unit give some hints on how to wire the design.

 In this assignment, you will be implementing the data path shown in the figure below, implementing the control path for the DINO CPU, and wiring up the control path.
 You can extend your work from [Lab 1](../lab1.md), or you can take the updated code from [GitHub](https://github.com/jlpteaching/dinocpu/).
-You will be implementing everything in the diagram in Chisel (the `cpu.scala` file only implements the R-type instructions), which includes the code for the muxes and wiring all of the components together.
+You will be implementing everything in the diagram in Chisel (the `cpu.scala` file only implements the R-type instructions), which includes the code for the MUXes.
+Then, you will wire all of the components together.
 You will also implement the [control unit](#control-unit-overview)) and the [branch control unit](#branch-control-unit).

 ![Single cycle DINO CPU without control wires](../dino-resources/single-cycle.svg)

 # Control unit overview

-In this part you will be implementing the main control unit in the CPU design.
+In this part, you will be implementing the main control unit in the CPU design.
-The control unit which has the instruction as an input, is ued to determine how to set the control lines for the functional units and the the multiplexers.
+The control unit is used to determine how to set the control lines for the functional units and the the multiplexers.

-It takes a single input which is the 7-bit `opcode` and generates 9 control signals as output.
+The control unit takes a single input, which is the 7-bit `opcode`.
+From that input, it generates the 9 control signals listed below as output.

 ```
- branch	:  true if branch or jal and update PC with immediate
+branch:    true if branch or jump and link register (jal). update PC with immediate
- memread: true if we should read memory
+memread:   true if we should read from memory
- toreg	: if writing ALU result, 1 if writing memory data, 2 if writing pc+4
+toreg:     0 for writing ALU result, 1 for writing memory data, 2 for writing pc + 4
- add	: true if the ALU should add the results
+add:       true if the ALU should add the results
- memwrite: write the memory
+memwrite:  true if writing to the data memory
- regwrite: write the register file
+regwrite:  true if writing to the register file
- immediate: true if use the immediate value
+immediate: true if using the immediate value
- alusrc1: 0 is Read data 1, 1 is zero, 2 is PC
+alusrc1:   0 for read data 1, 1 for the constant zero, 2 for the PC
- jump	: 0 no jump, 2 jump, 3 jump and link register
+jump:      0 for no jump, 2 for jump, 3 for jal (jump and link register)
 ```

-The following table specifies the `opcode` format and the control signals to be generated for a couple of example instruction types.
+The following table specifies the `opcode` format and the control signals to be generated for some of the instruction types.

 | opcode  |opcode format| branch | memread | toreg |   add  | memwrite | immediate | regwrite | alusrc1 | jump |
 |---------|-------------|--------|---------|-------|--------|----------|-----------|----------|---------|------|